Michael Simms (publisher)

+Recognition

+In 2011, the Pennsylvania Legislature awarded Simms a Certificate of Recognition for his service to the arts.

 Early life

 Born in 1954 in Houston, Texas, Simms attended the School of Irish Studies in Dublin, Ireland; Southern Methodist University (BA, 1976); and the University of Iowa (MFA, 1978).

 Career

-In 1998, Simms founded the literary publisher Autumn House Press in Pittsburgh, Pennsylvania where he served as Editor-in-Chief until 2016.
-He has been the lead editor on over 100 full-length books of poetry, fiction, and nonfiction by authors such as Gerald Stern, Ed Ochester, Martha Rhodes, Jo McDougall, Chana Bloch, Samuel Ligon, Samuel Hazo, Sue Ellen Thompson, Frank Gaspar, Sheryl St. Germain, Judith Vollmer, Steven Schwartz, and Richard Jackson, as well as ten anthologies of fiction, non-fiction and poetry.
+In 1998, Simms founded the literary publisher Autumn House Press in Pittsburgh, Pennsylvania, where he served as Editor-in-Chief until 2016.
+He has been the lead editor on over 100 full-length books of poetry, fiction, and nonfiction by authors such as Ada Limón, Gerald Stern, Ed Ochester, Martha Rhodes, Jo McDougall, Chana Bloch, Samuel Ligon, Samuel Hazo, Sue Ellen Thompson, Frank Gaspar, Sheryl St. Germain, Judith Vollmer, Steven Schwartz, and Richard Jackson, as well as ten anthologies of fiction, non-fiction and poetry.
 His edited volumes have been reviewed in The New York Times Book Review, The London Times Literary Supplement, The Jerusalem Post, American Poetry Review, and many other periodicals.
-Simms is the founder of the online literary magazine Coal Hill Review and the publisher of the political magazine Vox Populi.
-Simms, who is a vegan and environmental activist, has a certificate in Plant-Based Nutrition from Cornell University.
-He identifies as being 'on the autism spectrum' and lives with his wife Eva, a psychologist, in the historic neighborhood of Mount Washington overlooking the city of Pittsburgh.
+Simms is the founder of the online literary magazine Coal Hill Review and the publisher of the political poetry magazine Vox Populi.

 Simms has won many fellowships, grants and awards for his work, including a 2011 Certificate of Recognition from the Pennsylvania Legislature for his contribution to the arts.
 In addition to his literary career, Simms has written and published on health, nutrition and the environment, having earned a certificate in plant-based nutrition from Cornell University (2015).
-From 1979-1987 he served on the faculty of Southern Methodist University and from 2005-2013 in the Chatham University Master of Fine Arts Program in Creative Writing.
+From 1979-1987 he served on the faculty of Southern Methodist University and from 2005 to 2013 in the Chatham University Master of Fine Arts Program in Creative Writing.